Medically reviewed by Drugs.com. Last updated on Jun 24, 2020.

 • Renal deterioration: Single pamidronate doses should not exceed 90 mg.
 Initial or single doses have been associated with renal deterioration, progressing to renal failure and dialysis.
 Glomerulosclerosis (focal segmental) with or without nephrotic syndrome has also been reported.
 Longer infusion times (>2 hours) may reduce the risk for renal toxicity, especially in patients with pre-existing renal insufficiency.
 Withhold pamidronate treatment (until renal function returns to baseline) in patients with evidence of renal deterioration.

-• Breast cancer (metastatic): The American Society of Clinical Oncology (ASCO) updated guidelines on the role of bone-modifying agents (BMAs) in the prevention and treatment of skeletal-related events for metastatic breast cancer patients (Van Poznak, 2011).
+• Breast cancer (metastatic): The American Society of Clinical Oncology (ASCO)/Cancer Care Ontario (CCO) updated guidelines on the role of bone-modifying agents (BMAs) in metastatic breast cancer patients (ASCO/CCO [Van Poznak 2017]).
 The guidelines recommend initiating a BMA (denosumab, pamidronate, zoledronic acid) in patients with metastatic breast cancer to the bone.
-There is currently no literature indicating the superiority of one particular BMA.
-Optimal duration is not yet defined; however, the guidelines recommend continuing therapy until substantial decline in patient’s performance status.
-The ASCO guidelines are in alignment with prescribing information for dosing, renal dose adjustments, infusion times, prevention and management of osteonecrosis of the jaw, and monitoring of laboratory parameter recommendations.
-BMAs are not the first-line therapy for pain.
-BMAs are to be used as adjunctive therapy for cancer-related bone pain associated with bone metastasis, demonstrating a modest pain control benefit.
-BMAs should be used in conjunction with agents such as NSAIDS, opioid and nonopioid analgesics, corticosteroids, radiation/surgery, and interventional procedures.
+One BMA is not recommended over another (evidence supporting one BMA over another is insufficient).
+The optimal duration of BMA therapy is not defined; however, the guidelines recommend continuing BMA therapy indefinitely.
+The analgesic effect of BMAs is modest and BMAs should not be used alone for pain management; supportive care, analgesics, adjunctive therapies, radiation therapy, surgery, and/or systemic anticancer therapy should be utilized.
+The ASCO/CCO guidelines are in alignment with prescribing information for dosing, renal dose adjustments, infusion times, prevention and management of osteonecrosis of the jaw, and monitoring of laboratory parameter recommendations.

 • Hypercalcemia of malignancy (HCM): Adequate hydration is required during treatment (urine output ~2 L/day); avoid overhydration, especially in patients with heart failure.